abdosaeedelhassan/laratickets/README.md

 **Important note:** this package is under development and not completed yet

 # Requirements:
-- Laravel Livewire installed and configured in your project.
+- Laravel `Livewire` installed and configured in your project.
-- Laravel Alpine.js installed and configured in your project.
+- Laravel `Alpine.js` installed and configured in your project.
-- Laravel rappasoft/laravel-livewire-tables installed and configured in your project.
+- Laravel `rappasoft/laravel-livewire-tables` installed and configured in your project.
-- Laravel spatie/laravel-permission installed and configured in your project.
+- Laravel `spatie/laravel-permission` installed and configured in your project.

 ## installation step:

 `composer require asaydev/laratickets`

-## Auto setup and configure
+## Setup roles and permissions

-you need only to execute next command.
+when next command executed will ask you for administartor user id to setup there default role.

-`php artisan laratickets:install`
+`php artisan laratickets:setup`

 ## Manually setup